atharvalele2611/Candyshop/docs/Proposal.md

 public and private clouds.

 ## Additional Details

-- One or more typical “use cases”.
-These might include “storyboards” explaining how a user would interact with the program or some interesting “input/output” examples.

 - A sketch of intended components (key functions, key data structures, separate modules).